-Preliminary course for students who wish to complete a major or minor sequence in chemistry but do not meet requirements for admission to Chemistry 111; given on CR/NC option only; credit not applicable toward the major or minor.
-Prerequisite: Mathematics placement in MAT 100 B or higher.
-(Fall)
+Preliminary course for students who wish to complete a major or minor sequence in chemistry but do not meet requirements for admission to Chemistry 111; given on CR/NC option only; credit not applicable toward graduation, major, or minor.
+Prerequisite: Mathematics placement in MAT 093 or higher.
+(Fall, Spring)

-111,112 General Chemistry and Qualitative Analysis (3) (3)
+111, 112 General Chemistry and Qualitative Analysis (3) (3)

 Chemical principles and descriptive inorganic chemistry for students majoring in science and mathematics.
-Prerequisite for CHE 111: CHE 110 or high school chemistry and satisfactory score on chemistry placement test, and mathematics placement in MAT 109 or higher; Corequisite: 111L.
-Prerequisite for CHE 112: grade of C or better in CHE 111 and CHE 111L; Corequisite CHE 112L.
+Prerequisite for CHE 111: CHE 110 or high school chemistry and mathematics placement in MAT 095 or higher; Corequisite: 111L.
+Prerequisite for CHE 112: grade of C or better in CHE 111 and CHE 111L and mathematics placement in MAT 109 or higher; Corequisite CHE 112L.
 (Fall 111, Spring 111 & 112, Summer 112)